fallouiut/ktr-libs/README.md

  - Consumer UI: Angular (localhost:4210)
  - Confluent Cluster: (localhost:9021)

-All of these containers are in my dockerhub (seyfa) All of these apps code are in my github (ktr-code)
+All of these containers are in my dockerhub (https://hub.docker.com/r/seyfa/ktr/tags) All of these apps code are in my github (https://github.com/fallouiut/ktr-code)

 Here is a schema of what i Did: ![topic person-job](https://user-images.githubusercontent.com/23740922/147651888-721a3079-a7df-4f97-ae64-8d769cbe495e.png)

-<h3>1.
+<h2>1.
 Prerequisites</h2>
   - Install Kafka cli
   - Docker + Docker-compose
   - Have enough RAM

-2. Launch MYSQL Container
+<h2>2.
+Launch MYSQL Container</h2>
   - Open Terminal
   - cd app/lib/db
   - docker-compose up -d